MinRegret/minregret.github.io/_posts/2024-06-04-spectral_transformers.md

 {% assign image = "filterbank.PNG" %}
 {% include center-image.html %}

-##Why is Spectral Filtering Important for Longer Memory?
+## Why is Spectral Filtering Important for Longer Memory?

 The main advantage of spectral filtering is that for certain types of linear dynamical systems, in particular those with symmetric matrices, the *effective memory* (measured by the number of filters) required to represent an observation at any point in the sequence in the spectral basis is *independent of the system memory parameter $\delta$*!.
 This guarantee indicates that if we featurize the input into the spectral basis, we can potentially design models that are capable of efficiently and stably representing systems with extremely long memory even with $\delta \rightarrow 0$.
 This striking fact motivates our derivation of the recurrent spectral architecture, and is the underlying justification for the performance and training stability gains we see in experiments.

 Experiments with neural architectures that make use of spectral filtering, which we call Spectral Transform Unit (STU), show promise on the long range arena benchmarks as follows:

 Where the STU architecture is schematically described by the following figure.

+{% assign image = "STUPicture.PNG" %}
+{% include center-image.html %}

 For more details on the STU architecture, and mathematical details on how our filters are designed, and their theoretical properties, check out our [recent paper](https://arxiv.org/pdf/2312.06837)!